-The second round has brought fresh allocations to 24,843 candidates, while 27,314 applicants have been upgraded to higher-preference colleges or programmes.
-Additionally, 17,922 students opted to freeze their previously allotted seats
+Second round has brought fresh seat allocations of 24,843 candidates; 27,314 applicants have been upgraded to higher preference colleges or courses.
+17,922 students opted to freeze their previously allotted seats.

-The University of Delhi has released the results of Round 2 seat allocation for undergraduate admissions 2025–26 under the Common Seat Allocation System (CSAS–UG).
-A total of 87,335 applicants have now been allotted seats, including fresh allocations, upgrades, and frozen seats—exceeding the official seat matrix of 71,624.
-This strategic over-allocation reflects DU’s push to fill more seats early and minimise attrition in later rounds.
+University of Delhi has announced results of Round 2 seat allocation for undergraduate admissions 2025β26 under Common Seat Allocation System.Β 87,335 applicants have now been allotted seats, including fresh allocations, upgrades, and frozen seats, exceeding official seat matrix of 71,624.

-The second round has brought fresh allocations to 24,843 candidates, while 27,314 applicants have been upgraded to higher-preference colleges or programmes.
-Additionally, 17,922 students opted to freeze their previously allotted seats, confirming their satisfaction with their current placement and opting out of further upgrades.
-These numbers indicate a strong movement within the system and high student engagement in reshuffling to better choices.
+Second round has brought fresh allocations to 24,843 candidates, while 27,314 applicants have been upgraded to higher preference colleges or programmes.
+Around 17,922 students opted to freeze their previously allotted seats, confirming their satisfaction with their current placement and opting out of further upgrades.

-In just two rounds, Delhi University has crossed the 87,000 mark in total seat allocations, despite offering only 71,624 seats across its colleges.
-By deliberately over-allocating, DU aims to mitigate the impact of students withdrawing or not confirming their seats, a trend observed annually due to multiple admission offers from other institutions.
-This strategy helps maximise seat fill rates in the early phases of admission.
+In two rounds, Delhi University has crossed 87,000 mark in total seat allocations, despite offering only 71,624 seats in its colleges.
+By over allocating, DU is looking to reduce impact of students withdrawing or not confirming their seats, a trend observed annually due to multiple admission offers from other institutions.Β

 System Stability: More Candidates Freezing Seats